Arctic Monkeys announce huge 2023 summer stadium tour and could be playing near you

 When do tickets go on sale and is there a pre-sale?

-Arctic Monkeys have announced that tickets for the 2023 UK and Ireland tour will go on sale next week - on Thursday (29 September) and Friday (30 September).
-There will be a pre-sale before the general sale begins next Friday.
+Arctic Monkeys tickets for the 2023 UK and Ireland tour are on sale now (29 September).
+There will be a pre-sale before the general sale begins on Friday 30 September.

-To be eligible for the pre-sale, fans need to pre-order the band’s seventh album The Car from their official website before 3pm BST on Wednesday (28 September) to get access.
-Unique pre-sale codes will be emailed between 5-7pm BST on Wednesday.
-The pre-sale will begin at 9am BST on Thursday.
+To be eligible for the pre-sale, fans needed to pre-order the band’s seventh album The Car from their official website before 3pm BST on Wednesday (28 September) to get access.
+Unique pre-sale codes were emailed between 5-7pm BST on Wednesday.
+The pre-sale began at 9am BST on Thursday.

 General sale tickets for the stadium shows will then go onsale from 9am BST on Friday.
 Tickets will be available from all the usual providers, including Ticketmaster.